Siege of Manzikert (1054)

-The siege of Manzikert in 1054 was a successful defense of the city of Manzikert by Byzantine forces under Basil Apokapes against the Seljuk Turks led by Toğrül.
+The Siege of Manzikert in 1054 was a successful defence of the city of Manzikert by Byzantine forces under Basil Apokapes, against the Seljuks under Tughril I.

 Siege

-Toğrül besieged Manzikert for thirty days using all sorts of siege machines but the city held.
-A historical account cited the successful defense against the Seljuks use of light type of tortoises, the mobile shelters that protected men and siege weapons from missile fire.
-Basil is said to have stored sharpened large beams, which were thrown at the advancing tortoises, overturning them in the process.
+Tughril besieged Manzikert for thirty days, using all sorts of siege engines, but the city held.
+A historical account cited the successful defence against the Seljuk use of a light type of tortoise, mobile shelters that protected men and siege weapons from missile fire.
+Basil is said to have stored large sharpened beams, which were thrown at the advancing tortoises, overturning them in the process.
+A lone Latin soldier came out of the city upon his horse and threw a Greek fire grenade at Tughril's main siege engine, burning it completely, before returning back to the city unharmed.
 The city itself was able to withstand the onslaught due to its triple wall and access to spring water.

+Aftermath

-Seventeen years later, the Turks would experience greater success against Romanus Diogenes under Alp Arslan at the same place, with the city falling alongside the famous Byzantine defeat in 1071.
+Seventeen years later, the Seljuks under Alp Arslan would experience greater success against Romanos IV Diogenes, at the same place, with the city falling, alongside the Byzantine defeat in 1071.